Easiest Medical Schools to Get Into

 Acceptance Rate: 8%

-The University of Texas Medical Branch at Galveston (UTMB) is a leading academic health center and one of the largest medical schools in the US.
-It is also one of the world’s premier centers for research and patient care.
-The school is committed to excellence in education, research, and clinical services for people in Texas, the United States, and around the world.
+Renowned for its stature as a prominent academic health center the University of Texas Medical Branch at Galveston stands tall among the largest medical schools in the United States earning it well deserved acclaim.
+It also holds distinction as one of the foremost global hubs for cutting-edge research and top-notch patient care.
+The institution is deeply dedicated to upholding excellence in education, research, and clinical services, catering to individuals in Texas, the United States, and worldwide.
 UTMB strives to make new discoveries in the field of medicine.
 Both by inventing new knowledge and by bringing patients the best care possible.

 13. University of Arizona College of Medicine